aaarzyn/mongodbhackathon/SUBMISSION.md

 Voyager AI for embeddings and retrieval work

 # Partner Technologies Used
-Modelence for temporary set up (ended up transitioning away from the UI) Fireworks (for responses)
+Modelence for original set up (ended up transitioning away from the UI) Fireworks (for responses)
+Warp (for coding)